 Indeed, if ever a problem arises at the HTTPS level and one of your customers has personal data stolen, you will not be covered.

-One might think that this almost never happens, but sometimes security breaches are discovered and exploited.
+One might think that this almost never happens, but occasionally security breaches are discovered and exploited.
 This was the case in 2014 with the HeartBleed Bug, for example.

-If you owns a large website and you manage tens of thousands of orders, this can quickly become a problem.
+If you own a large website and you manage tens of thousands of orders, this can quickly become a problem.
 So you have to cover your back.

 This is why it is possible to obtain certificates with different warranty levels.

-Finally, I reassure you, only very large companies need this kind of SSL/TLS certificate.
+Finally, I assure you once again, only very large companies need this kind of SSL/TLS certificate.